MehriBacem/donkeycar_console/README.md

 ## What is Donkey Car Console ?

-Donkey Car console is a software deployed on the Pi used to facilitate using the car during the phases of driving, training the model and autopilot.
+Donkey Car console is a software deployed on the Pi to facilitate  the use of the car during the phases of driving, training the model and autopilot.

 ![alt text](docs/home.png)